yongzx/yongzx/content/authors/admin/_index.md

 # - Visitors
 ---

-I am currently a rising senior student at [Minerva Schools at KGI](http://minerva.kgi.edu/).
-My major is computer science, with an emphasis on Data Science, Statistics, and Machine Learning.
+I am currently a senior undergraduate at [Minerva Schools at KGI](http://minerva.kgi.edu/).

-My research interests broadly lie in multilinguality, lexical semantics, and low-resource natural language processing.
-I am also exploring different approaches of representing structural semantic knowledge for various applications such as lexicon expansion and annotation projection.
+My research interests broadly lie in Multilingual NLP and Low-resource Deep Learning.
+I have also been working on Graph Representation Learning and Frame Semantics, with a focus on annotation projection and semantic frame induction.

-Recently, I worked with the [Global FrameNet](https://www.globalframenet.org/) team in the summer to research cross-lingual annotation transfer of frame semantics.
-In the past, I've interned at the [Red Hen Lab](https://www.redhenlab.org/home), [Recruit Co., Ltd.](https://recruit-holdings.com/), [The Interface Financial Group](https://www.interfacefinancial.com/), and Minerva-Masason Foundation Applied AI Research Lab.
+In Spring 2021, I will join [Glint Solar](https://www.glintsolar.co/) as a Machine Learning Engineering Intern.
+Previously, I've interned with the [Global FrameNet](https://www.globalframenet.org/) team, at Minerva-Masason Foundation Applied AI Research Lab, [Red Hen Lab](https://www.redhenlab.org/home), [Recruit](https://recruit-holdings.com/), and [The Interface Financial Group](https://www.interfacefinancial.com/).